jasonTRUXAL/Screech/README.md

 # Screech
- Twitch Clip to Discord chat relay cause I need one
+ Twitch Clip to Discord chat relay cause I need one.
+This simple Discord App Bot will run via NodeJS server idly and wait for a call via command line.
+When called, it will access the specified Twitch user's page (hardcoded currently) and view the last 50 clips.
+From there it'll randomly choose a clip to paste into Discord.
+Currently themed to a friend's experiences, but simple to alter as needed.